olincollege/pie-2021-03/Lightsaber/Sprints/index.md

   <img src="./sprint2detachabledesign.png" alt="Sprint 2 Detaching Mechanism Design">
 </p>

 For the extendable blade, we reverse engineered a motorized tape measure.
-We found that the motor was sufficient for our needs, so we switched the battery out for **?** volt one.
+We found that the motor was sufficient for our needs, so we switched the battery out for a **?** volt one.
 We then connected the tape measure and LEDs, although the diameter of the LED spool was too small, leading to problems when retracting the blade.

 **ADD PHOTO OF INITIAL EXTENDABLE BLADE**